projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 When a guest executes an I/O instruction (port I/O or MMIO), a VM exit happens.
 The HV takes control and executes the request based on the VM exit reason ``VMX_EXIT_REASON_IO_INSTRUCTION`` for port I/O access, for example.
-The HV will then fetch the additional guest instructions, if any, and processes the port I/O instructions at a pre-configured port address (in ``AL, 20h`` for example), and place the decoded information such as the port I/O address, size of access, read/write, and target register into the I/O request in the I/O request buffer (shown in :numref:`overview-io-emu-path`) and then notify/interrupt the Service VM to process.
+The HV fetches the additional guest instructions, if any, and processes the port I/O instructions at a pre-configured port address (in ``AL, 20h``, for example).
+The HV places the decoded information, such as the port I/O address, size of access, read/write, and target register, into the I/O request in the I/O request buffer (shown in :numref:`overview-io-emu-path`) and then notifies/interrupts the Service VM to process.

 The Hypervisor service module (HSM) in the Service VM intercepts HV interrupts, and accesses the I/O request buffer for the port I/O instructions.
-It will then check to see if any kernel device claims ownership of the I/O port.
+It then checks to see if any kernel device claims ownership of the I/O port.
 The owning device, if any, executes the requested APIs from a VM.
-Otherwise, the HSM module leaves the I/O request in the request buffer and wakes up the DM thread for processing.
+Otherwise, the HSM leaves the I/O request in the request buffer and wakes up the DM thread for processing.

 DM follows the same mechanism as HSM.
 The I/O processing thread of the